ev0clu/task-manager/README.md

 ## Features

 - Allow user to register, log in and log out
-- Login can be done with previosly registered account or with google account
+- Login can be done with previosly registered account
 - Only logged in users have rights to create, update, remove or check the tasks
 - Basic user can update the the own profile and tasks
 - Admin rights let to create, update or remove any tasks